 The aft cockpit floor features port and starboard flush floor boxes with split hatches, and a lazarette hatch.
-Below the aft lazarette hatch there is access to the aft fuel tank hoses, valves and fitting; the trim tab pump; the garboard drain; the steering system, and the optional air conditioning raw water pump, inlet and strainer.
+Below the aft lazarette hatch there is access to the aft fuel tank hoses, valves and fitting; the garboard drain; the steering system, and forward engine room.